n-hop/bats-documentation/README.md

 - **Reliability**: the reliability of the system which is defined as the ratio of the number of successfully received(or decoded if we use BATS codes) packets to the number of sent(or encoded if we use BATS codes) packets.
 If we don't have restrictions on the latency of the feedback control, the reliability should be 1.0.
 If we have restrictions on the latency of the feedback, the reliability is less than 1.0.
 - **Residual loss rate**: the residual loss rate over the BATS protocol transmission.

-### Transmission payload
+### Transmission Payload

 we use the following payload to test the performance of BATS protocol.

 ```

 1. The regular files which have the size from 1MB to 1GB.
-2. The fixed video stream which has the flow rate from 1Mbps to 10Mps.
+2. The fixed data stream which has the flow rate from 1Mbps to 10Mps.

 ```
 ### Protocols to Compare with